shchuka555/sentiment-analysis/README.md

 ## Analysis_of_Misclassified_Tweets

-  - ### Positive tweet which predicted as negative
+  - ### A positive tweet which predicted to negative

     #### '@ united all flights cancelled flighted: (trip refunded without difficulty, staff extremely helpful, no complaints! way to handle bad weather!'

-    Obtained above tweet by sorting postive tweet by predicted probability that belonges to negative class.
+    Obtained the above tweet by sorting positive tweets by the predicted probability belonging to the negative class.
-    (the tweet predicted as 99.8% negative tweet)
-    The tweet is clearly postive because the user complemented how it was smooth to get refund from airline and staff was helpful.
+    (The binary regression prediction is 99.8% negative) The tweet is clearly positive because the user complemented how it was smooth to get a refund from the airline, and the staff was helpful.
-    However the prediction is negative, the following plot explans the reason why it predicted as negative.
+    However, the prediction is negative.
+The following plot explains the reason why it was predicted as negative.

     ![https://github.com/shchuka555/sentiment-analysis/blob/main/samples/newplot-9.png](https://github.com/shchuka555/sentiment-analysis/blob/main/samples/newplot-9.png)

     The plot shows words like "Without" and "Complained" have really negative coefficients.
-    Despite there are many postive words in the tweet, the magitude is too small compared with negative words.
+    Despite many positive words in the tweet, the magnitude is too small compared to negative words.
-    Therefore such words pulled the prediction toward negative direction and the prediction is extreme.
+        Therefore such words pulled the prediction in a negative direction.

-  - ### Negative tweet which predicted as positive
+  - ### A negative tweet which predicted to positive

     #### '@ americanair thanks for info on super large passengers- the extra seat mr. big needed was the one i was sitting in already #customerservice'

-    Obtained above tweet by sorting negative tweet by predicted probability that belonges to positive class.
+    Obtained the above tweet by sorting negative tweets by the predicted probability that belongs to the positive class.
-    (This is not "most misclassifed tweet" but the tweet predicted as 99.4% positive tweet)

-    The above tweet is negative but the sarcastic consisted by many posotive words.
+    (This is not the "most misclassified tweet," but the algorithm predicted to 99.4% positive tweet) The above tweet is negative, but the sarcasm consists of many positive words.

-    Therefore, algorithm predicted the tweet as positive, the following plot validate the statement
+    Therefore, the algorithm predicted the tweet as positive.

     ![https://github.com/shchuka555/sentiment-analysis/blob/main/samples/newplot-10.png](https://github.com/shchuka555/sentiment-analysis/blob/main/samples/newplot-10.png)

 ## Conclusion

   - ## Results
-    -  binally logistic regression have lower error rate than multinomial one.
+    -  Binary logistic regression has a lower error rate than multinomial one.
-    -  The algorithm has lower accuracy on classifying non negative tweets.
+    -  Both algorithms have lower accuracy in classifying non-negative tweets.

-  - ## Issues
-    - positve phrase can be viewed as 2 negative words
+    - The unigram model approach treats some positive phrases as multiple negative words.
       - example: "without complained" -> "without" + "complained"
-    - the approach with Tf-idf can misclassify sarcastic negative tweet which contains many postive words.
+    - The approach with Tf-IDF misclassified sarcastic and negative tweet, which contains many positive words.

-  - ## potential solutions
+  - ## Potential solutions
-    - applying bi-gram Tf-Idf instead of uni-gram
+    - Applying bigram Tf-IDF instead of uni-gram.
-    - the issue with sarcastic text can be hard to deal with but it might not exist in Non-English tweets sentiment analysis
+    - The issue with sarcastic text can be hard to deal with, but it might not exist in Non-English tweets sentiment analysis.
       - for example, sarcasm is far less common in Japanese language and culture.

 ## Credits

 Dataset from [Kaggle](https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment):
 Udeny course [natural-language-processing-in-python](https://www.udemy.com/course/natural-language-processing-in-python/):